Body Avoidance and Photos

 In today’s digital age, photos of ourselves are everywhere.
-For many people with eating disorders and body image issues, they can be a source of distress.
+For many people with eating disorders and body image issues, photos can be a source of distress.

 If you relate to any of these scenarios, you are like many of my patients who feel uncomfortable with their bodies and either avoid photos altogether or obsess over them.
 I’m going to suggest some strategies that have been helpful for my patients.

-The first thing to understand is your anxiety is almost always increased by the avoidance of something that is distressing but not dangerous.
+The first thing to understand is your anxiety is almost always made worse when you avoid something that is distressing but not dangerous.
 When a situation makes you anxious, the only way to get over it is to face it.
 With time, your brain learns to tolerate it—we call this habituation.
+Furthermore, over time you develop confidence that you can handle similar situations.
 This means that avoiding photos entirely will just increase your distress.

 Here’s what I suggest: